mayamathur/evalue_website/README.md

 ---
 ```

-This will indicate to the Jakyll template to use the `app` layout (which puts the iframe around the app URL).
+This will indicate to the Jekyll template to use the `app` layout (which puts the iframe around the app URL).
 The `app_url` is the link that will show up in the iframe.

 If the website is served over https, the iframe needs to be https as well.

 ### Website deployment

 GitHub pages use Jekyll, so no additional steps are required.
-Commit changes and done.
+Commit changes and it is done.
 Make sure you go to the Settings tab
 of the repo and set GitHub pages deployment from the root folder of
-the master branch.
+the master/main branch.

 ### Custom domains